greglange/gocards/README.md

 Click on the `esperanto.cd` link.

-Click on the `show other side` and `correct` buttons until you see the message `No cards found`.
+Click on the `show other side` and `correct` buttons until you see the message `No cards found`at the top of the page.

 Click on the `main` button.

-Click the `Update` button to save your progress.
+Click the `Save` button to save your progress.
+This writes your progress to a data file.

+Note how the card count in the `New` column has changed to zero and the `1` column has a one in it.
+This means your card has been scheduled to be done again in one day.

+When you get a card right that is beyond the `New` or `0` status while doing spaced repetition, the card will be scheduled to be done again further and further in the future.
+But, if you get a card wrong, it will return to the `New` or `0` status and you will need to start over building a correct streak with that card.

+On the main page, any link that is a gray-shaded cell is spaced repetition practice.

+All other links are practice where you need to get each card right once to complete the set.
+However, this has no effect on the cards spaced repetition status.

-## Cards repo.
+## Cards repo

-A git repo with flashcards usable by the gocards project an be found [here](https://github.com/greglange/gocards-cards).
+A git repo with flash cards usable by the gocards project can be found [here](https://github.com/greglange/gocards-cards).

-## Card files.

-Card files are text files that end with the file extension:

-`.cd`

-These files define a set of cards.

-Card data files end with the file extension:

-`.cdd`

-These files track the progress of the cards in the corresponding card file.

-## Card ID strings.

-Each card has a ID string used in the card data files to track progress.

-A single card file cannot contain two or more cards with the same ID string.

-## Markdown.

-Markdown is used to make cards.

-The markdown for each side of the card is converted into HTML when doing a card.

-## Single line cards.

-A single line card inside a card file looks like this:

-`side one | side two`

-The ID string for single line cards is the first side of the card.

-## Card with a multiline front side.

-`This front side

-appears on

-multiple lines.`

-## Version control system.

-Gocards is meant to be used with a version control system like `git`.

-All gocard files (both the card files and the data files) are plain text.
+The README file in this repo describes how to make card files and cards inside those files.